-I,(name of parent), as (father or mother or guardian) of (name of parent), a minor, grant to the Job Corps Program of the United States Department of Labor, the right to use and publish photographic likenesses or pictures of (name of student) or moving images captured by a video camera or other means.
-I understand that my child may be included in photographic likenesses, pictures, or moving images in whole or in part, in conjunction with his or her own name, or reproductions thereof, made through any medium, including Internet, for the purpose of advertising in promotion of the Job Corps Program.
+I,(na ame of parent), as

+(father or mother or guardian) of (name of student), a

+nited States Department of Labor, the right to use

+and publish photographic likenesses or pictures of(name of

+tudent) or moving images captured by a video camera or other means.
+I understand that my

+hild may be included in photographic likenesses, pictures, or moving images in whole or in part,

+n conjunction with his or her own name, or reproductions thereof, made through any medium,

+including Internet, for the purpose of advertising g in promotion of the Job Corps Program.

-I waive any right that I may have to inspect or approve the finished product or the advertising or other copy, or the use of the portraits, photographic likenesses or pictures, or moving images of my child.
+· · · approve the finished product or the advertising or phic likenesses or pictures, or moving images of

+• of the Job Corps Director from any liability that raphic likenesses, or moving images if used for

+Dated:, 20

+, 20 Parent Signature

+Witness: - 11-11-1 11-6-11-11-1

+Name (Printed)

+Student Name

+Job Corps Center

+Class/Department

+Identifier (color of shirt, etc.):

+ACKNOW LEDGMENT

+I have read this document and it was fully ex plained to me by a Job Corps representative.

+Witness:

+Parent Signature